mpampuch/nextflow-notes/README.md

 'z'
 ```

+> [!NOTE]
-**Note**: The items emitted by the resulting mixed channel may appear in any order, regardless of which source channel they came from.
+> The items emitted by the resulting mixed channel may appear in any order, regardless of which source channel they came from.
 Thus, the following example could also be a possible result of the above example:

 ```
 'z'